psanse/BitGraph/graph/readme.md

 	 kc.print_kcore();
     }

-k-core analysis has been [optimized](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=2&cad=rja&uact=8&ved=0CCgQFjAB&url=http%3A%2F%2Fvlado.fmf.uni-lj.si%2Fpub%2Fnetworks%2Fdoc%2Fcores%2Fcores.pdf&ei=Pe8FVJfZD6PIyAO0-IKIAQ&usg=AFQjCNFNFQZTbvdmsjXTqTSH1BFYf1ACKg&sig2=_leTrcnaQKbfFHpSwiZuKQ&bvm=bv.74115972,d.bGQ) and is extremely fast (i.e. runs in O(|E|).
-This makes it ideal for very large sparse graphs.
-Tests on real graphs with millions of vertices have been solved in but a few seconds.

 EXTERNAL SOURCES
 -------------------------------

-Currently version GRAPH reads simple undirected unweighted graphs in ASCII DIMACS, Matrix Market Exchange and Edge list formats.
-A few examples of undirected graphs in different formats may be found in tha *data* folder of the block.
-To load a graph from file simply pass the appropiate filename to the constructor:
+The current of GRAPH supports ASCII DIMACS, Matrix Market Exchange and Edge list formats.
+A few examples of undirected graphs in different formats may be found in the *data* folder.
+To load a graph from file pass the appropriate filename to the constructor:

-    graph g("foo-filename");				//loads "brock200_2.clq" file in DIMACS/MTX/EDGES in g
+    graph g("brock200_1.clq");				//reads "brock200_1.clq" file in DIMACS, MTX, or EDGES format

 OTHERS
 -------------------------------

-Other basic functionality includes computing degree, density, comparing graphs etc. Examples can be found in the *tests* folder which uses google *gtest* framework imported from the Biicode Repository.
+Basic functionality also in GRAPH includes sorting, subgraph degree and support,  random generation, subgraph generation,  density, weights on edges and vertices and many others.

 COMPATIBILITY
 -------------------------------

 GRAPH has been tested in Windows 64-bit OS and Linux OS.
-Please note that a 64-bit OS is mandatory becase of the BITSCAN dependency.
+Please note that a 64-bit OS is mandatory because of the BITSCAN dependency.

 Acknowledgements
 -------------------------------